 Dónal Clancy is an acclaimed guitarist, singer and performer.
-His father and uncles of The Clancy Brothers and Tommy Makem were the first group to bring Irish folk song to a worldwide audience in the 1960′s and Dónal grew up in a household and community steeped in music.
+His father and uncles of The Clancy Brothers and Tommy Makem are often regarded as the first group to bring Irish folk song to a worldwide audience in the 1950′s and 60’s.
+Dónal grew up in a household and community steeped in music.
 He spent his early childhood in Canada and the US before his family settled back in An Rinn, Co.Waterford in 1983.

 His father gave him his first guitar at the age of eight and he was playing professionally by his early teens.
 After returning from a residency at Delaney’s Irish Pub in Hong Kong in the mid-nineties, he co-founded the group Danú but left soon after to join a trio with his father, Liam, and cousin, Robbie O’Connell.
 Their debut tour in 1996 took them across the US, from the Santa Anita Race Track in Los Angeles to Lincoln Center in NY City.
 They continued to tour together for a couple of more years and recorded two albums before they disbanded in the early noughties.